 Send Email Invitations for Application Signup

-User receives an email inviting them to register.
+Administrator sends an email to the user inviting them to register.

 User creates and verifies a password.